 * Because you can’t drink the water out of the taps at !Xaus Lodge (its natural mineral & salt content is too high) we provide drinking water in the rooms in carafes, as well as reusable water bottles that can be refilled as required.
 For your comfort, it’s very important that you drink sufficient, regular quantities of water to remain well hydrated.
 Please don’t think of ‘saving’ water by dehydrating your body.
 When you arrive we’ll explain where and how you get drinking water.
 Please enjoy each and every drop.

 * The water in the showers and basins is the natural borehole water and has a remarkable range of minerals and salt.
 When using this water for ablutions, please

 – Challenge yourself to see what the shortest time is you can use shower water to keep yourself clean.

-– Turn off the tap while brushing your teeth or shaving (actually, don’t rinse your toothbrush or razor in the salt water, just use a little drinking water in the glass provided).
+– Turn off the tap while brushing your teeth or shaving (actually, don’t rinse your toothbrush or razor in the salt water, just use drinking water in the glass provided).

 – When washing your hands, soap them before turning on the tap to rinse.

 * We have various waterholes at !Xaus Lodge: one for drinking water for animals (the the pan), and a few for the birds, as well as a swimming pool on the deck for the guests.
 When the borehole does not deliver sufficient water, we give priority to water for the animals over filling the swimming pool.
 We thank you for your understanding if the swimming pool is not optimally filled when you visit.

 !Xaus Lodge is proudly Fair Trade in Tourism certified.
 Thank you for joining us in the responsible use of water.